 La page correspondante en français est en cours de préparation sur le site Web Alberta.ca.
 Pendant cette période de transition, l'information qu'elle contient demeure disponible sur le site Web du ministère de l'Éducation.

-School authorities shall ensure that all students in grades 1 to 9 are physically active for a minimum of 30 minutes daily through activities that are organized by the school.
+School authorities will ensure all students in grades 1 to 9 are physically active for at least 30 minutes each day through activities organized by the school.